 Dividends may be declared or patronage distributions allocated to holders of Class B, C, F and G Stock out of the whole or any part of net earnings which remain at the end of the fiscal year, as the Board of Directors may determine, in accordance with the regulations for banks and associations of the System.
 However, distributions and retirements are precluded by regulation until the minimum capital adequacy standards have been attained.
 Amounts not distributed are retained as unallocated retained earnings.
-The Association made a cash patronage distribution of \$2.5 million, \$2.0 million in 2017 and \$2.2 million in 2016.
-In 2018 the Association declared a \$2.7 million patronage which was distributed in February 2019.
+The Association made a cash patronage distribution of \$2.8 million in 2019, \$2.5 million in 2018 and \$2.0 million in 2017.
+In 2019, the Association declared a \$3.5 million cash patronage which was distributed in February 2020.

-In the event of liquidation or dissolution of the Association, any assets of the Association remaining after payment or retirement of all liabilities shall be distributed to retire stock in the following order of priority: First, pro rata to all classes of preferred stock; second, pro rata to all classes of common stock; third, to the holders of allocated surplus evidenced by qualified written notices of allocation, in the order of year of issuance and pro rata by year of issuance; fourth, to the holders of allocated surplus evidenced by non-qualified written notices of allocation, in the order of year of issuance and pro rata by year of issuance.
+In the event of liquidation or dissolution of the Association, any assets of the Association remaining after payment or retirement of all liabilities shall be distributed to retire stock in the following order of priority: First, pro rata to all classes of preferred stock; second, pro rata to all classes of common stock; third, to the holders of allocated surplus evidenced by qualified written notices of allocated surplus evidenced by qualified written so f allocated surplus evidenced by non-qualified written notices of allocated surplus evidenced.
 Any remaining assets of the Association after such distributions shall be distributed to present and former Patrons on a patronage basis, to the extent practicable.

 At each year end, the Board of Directors evaluates whether to retain the Association's net income to strengthen its capital position or to distribute a portion of the net income to customers by declaring a qualified/cash patronage refund.
-For 2018, the Association allocated 22.17 percent of its patronage-sourced net income to its patrons.
+For 2019, the Association allocated 29.01 percent of its patronage-sourced net income to its patrons.